ayushshrivastv/Droploop/docs/TOKEN_CREATION_FIXES.md

 - Improved the admin private key storage format in the `.env` file
 - Added support for both base64 and comma-separated formats for backward compatibility
 - Enhanced validation to verify the keypair is properly formatted before use
-- Set the admin keypair as the mint authority when creating tokens
+- Set the admin keypair as the mint authority when creating referral tokens

 ### 2. Insufficient Funds for Rent